 - Fill out the online passport application form, found here.

 - If you don’t already have passport photos, I recommend Walgreens.
 Passport photos cost $15.

-- Go to a processing station, like a post office or courthouse.
+- Go to a processing station, like a post office or a courthouse.
 After completing the passport application on the State Department’s website, a locator tool will be visible to search local processing stations.
-Look for one with walk-in availability!
-Be sure to mention you’ll hand-carry the processed application to your local senator’s office.
+Look for one with walk-in availability.
+Be sure to mention to the clerk you’ll hand-carry the processed application to your local senator’s office.
 Pay the $190.33 expedited passport fee (check, money order, or cash only) and $25 service fee (cash only).